tokuoka-418/chat-space/README.md

 ### Association
 - has_many :comments
-- has_many  :groups,  through:  :groups_users
+- has_many  :users,  through:  :groups_users